Georgia Tech: Satellite campuses

-In 1999, Georgia Tech began offering local degree programs to engineering students in Southeast Georgia, and in 2003 established a physical campus in Savannah, Georgia.
-Until 2013, Georgia Tech Savannah offered undergraduate and graduate programs in engineering in conjunction with Georgia Southern University, South Georgia College, Armstrong Atlantic State University, and Savannah State University.
-The university further collaborated with the National University of Singapore to set up The Logistics Institute–Asia Pacific in Singapore.
-The campus now serves the institute's hub for professional and continuing education and is home to the regional offices of the Georgia Tech Enterprise Innovation Institute, the Savannah Advanced Technology Development Center, and the Georgia Logistics Innovation Center.
+In 1999, Georgia Tech began offering local degree programs to engineering students in Southeast Georgia and in 2003 established a physical campus in Savannah, Georgia.
+Until 2013, Georgia Tech Savannah offered undergraduate and graduate programs in engineering in conjunction with Georgia Southern University, South Georgia State College, Armstrong Atlantic State University (now Georgia Southern University–Armstrong Campus), and Savannah State University.
+Georgia Tech also collaborated with the National University of Singapore to set up the Logistics Institute–Asia Pacific in Singapore.
+The campus is home to the regional offices of the Georgia Tech Enterprise Innovation Institute, the Savannah Advanced Technology Development Center, and the Georgia Logistics Innovation Center.